 Michigan Department of Agriculture & Rural Development (MDARD), Pesticide & Plant Pest Management Division - This agency is responsible for quality assurance and product licensing, and is the lead agency in the case of agrichemical spills.

-Department of Environmental Quality (DEQ), Air Quality Division and Emergency Planning
+Department of Environment, Great Lakes, and Energy (EGLE), Air Quality Division and Emergency Planning

 This agency is responsible for storage and handling systems, and issues permits for the location of stationary storage tanks.
 Facilities with anhydrous ammonia may also have emergency planning and reporting responsibilities under Sara Title III and the CAA (Risk Management Plan).

 Department of Licensing and Regulatory Affairs (LARA), Michigan Occupational Safety and Health Administration

 This agency handles safety requirements for storage and handling.